AstunTechnology/ssdidocs/docs/UserDoc_Chap8_Annex1.rst

 ==========================================================================

-Records that are imported into `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__ (rather than created within the portal using the available templates) must include the following XML elements to ensure that the record is correctly identified as UK Gemini upon import:
+Records that are imported into `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__ (rather than created within the portal using the available templates) must include the following XML elements to ensure that the record is correctly identified as UK Gemini upon import.

+.. note:: Using the default `to-gemini23.xsl` transformation when importing will do this for you.

 Root element
 ------------